Lithium fuels hopes for revival on California’s largest lake

 The lake level peaked in 1995 but, with little rain, has since been evaporating faster than Colorado River water seeping downhill through farms can replenish as farmers conserved more water.

-Since 2003, the 324-square-mile (839-square-kilometer) lakehas shrunk 40 square miles (104 square kilometers), exposing vast lakebed with microscopic wind-blown dust that contributes to poor air quality and asthma.
+Since 2003, the 324-square-mile lakehas shrunk 40 square miles, exposing vast lakebed with microscopic wind-blown dust that contributes to poor air quality and asthma.

 The sea has been a key stopover for migrating birds.
 But as the lake has shrunk, the fish population has declined, chasing away about 25% of the more than 400 bird species that populated it five years ago, said Frank Ruiz, Audubon California’s Salton Sea program director.
 Carcasses of oxygen-starved tilapia no longer blanket shores periodically with a stench that could reach Los Angeles because there are so few left.